ccoutant/dwarf-locations/chapter2-diffs.md

 no operations.
 It represents a piece or all of an object that is present in the source but not in the object code (perhaps due to optimization).</span>

-<span class="add">An undefined location represents a piece or all of an object that is
+<span class="add">An undefined location represents a piece
-present in the source but not in the object code (perhaps due to optimization).</span>
+or all of an object that is present in the source but not in the object code (perhaps due to optimization).
+An undefined location cannot be read from or written to.</span>

 1. <span class="add">`DW_OP_undefined`</span>
 <span class="add">The `DW_OP_undefined` operation pushes an undefined
 location with an offset of 0 onto the stack.</span>

-2. <span class="add">A DWARF expression containing no operations or that leaves no elements on the stack also produces an undefined location.</span>
+2. <span class="add">A DWARF expression containing no operations or that leaves no elements on the stack also produces an undefined location.
+*This is for compatibility with earlier versions of DWARF.*</span>

 ## <span class="del">2.6.1.1.4</span> 3.10 Implicit Locations